Los Angeles Chargers vs. Denver Broncos NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - Los Angeles has played 15 games, with seven wins against the spread.

-- This season, the Chargers have just one against the spread win in three games as a favorite of 6.5 points or more.
+- This season, the Chargers have just one ATS win in three games as a favorite of 6.5 points or more.

-- Los Angeles' games this year have gone over the point total eight times in 15 opportunities (53.3%).
+- Los Angeles' games this year have gone over the total in eight out of 15 opportunities (53.3%).

-- Los Angeles is 7-5 against the spread and 8-4 overall this season when the team records more than 17.3 points.
+- Los Angeles is 7-5 against the spread and 8-4 overall this season when the team notches more than 17.3 points.

-- When Los Angeles amasses more than 320.9 yards, the team is 7-6 against the spread and 8-5 overall.
+- When Los Angeles totals over 320.9 yards, the team is 7-6 against the spread and 8-5 overall.

-- The Chargers have turned the ball over one more time (20 total) than the Broncos have forced a turnover (19) this season.
+- This year, the Chargers have turned the ball over 20 times, one more than the Broncos' takeaways (19).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Broncos.